CamStreamer/CamStreamerLib/doc/CamOverlayDrawingAPI.md

 # CamOverlayDrawingAPI

 Module for easy control of the CamOverlay drawing API.

+> [!TIP]
-For more details on supported drawing functions, see https://camstreamer.com/camoverlay-api1
+> For more details on supported drawing functions see https://camstreamer.com/camoverlay-api1

 ## Constructor

 -   **CamOverlayDrawingAPI(options)** - The options parameter contains access to the camera.
 Values mentioned in the example below are defaults.

     ```typescript
-    const coAPI = CamOverlayDrawingAPI({
+    const coAPI = new CamOverlayDrawingAPI({
         tls: false,
         tlsInsecure: false,
         ip: '127.0.0.1',